jmscott/work/README.md

 	Snaphot postgresql database and notify the hordes

 ###  furl
-	Fault of a failed URL fetch that alerts the hordes on state change.
+	Fault a failed URL fetch and alerts the hordes on fault/clear state change.

 ## Standalone Shell Scripts